arpytanshu/ts-tok/README.md

 The training process used here is also a generic training method one would use for a Transformer for NLP.

 ![images/tokenization_error.png](images/SAX.png)
-Although the method was developed intuitively, it is exactly what Symbolic Aggregate approXimation (SAX).
+Although the method was developed intuitively, it is exactly what Symbolic Aggregate approXimation (SAX)  does.
 SAX was invented by Dr. Eamonn Keogh of the University of California at Riverside.
-And more detaile about it can be found here: https://www.cs.ucr.edu/~eamonn/SAX.htm
+And more details about it can be found here: https://www.cs.ucr.edu/~eamonn/SAX.htm

 ### Gaussian Binning
 ![images/standardized.png](images/binned.png)
-Bins are created such that each bin holds a fixed percentage of the total data distribution.
+Instead of fixed size bins, the bins are created such that each bin holds a fixed percentage of the total data distribution.
 This in turn means that the bins around the data mean is much smaller, thus this binning reduces reconstruction error introduced by tokenization.
 ![images/tokenization_error.png](images/tokenization_error.png)
 This also means that reconstruction is wild for data that do not fit well to gaussians.
 This is a limitation of the approach, but we believe that this is a reasonable trade-off for the simplicity of the approach.
 Gaussian Binning is implemented in tstok.tokenizer.Tokenizer